miahjuned/zunead/README.md

 ### Hi there 👋,

-I am Juned Ahmed.
+I am Juned Miah.
 I'm a passionate Web developer.
 Whenever I got the scope, I used to play with coding.
 Every of the time, I used to set myself to make a proper structure by coding.
 I enjoy developing applications using modern technologies.
 Proficient in HTML, CSS, JavaScript, Reactjs, Nodejs, Expressjs and MongoDB.
 Passionate about new technologies and problem solving.

 Skills: JavaScript, / REACT / REST API  / Bootstrap / MaterialUI  / React Router / Figma / Adobe XD. / Adobe Photoshop / React Stripe / GOOGLE API's /   Postman / Wordpress / MongoDB / Nodejs / Expressjs / Firebase / Heroku / Netlify / Github /  HTML / CSS